cmburn/config/README.md

 I imagine all of these are probably in your OS's repository (or in WSL's repo in the case of Windows) with the exception of YCMD, which has build instructions [on their Github page](https://github.com/ycm-core/ycmd#Building).

+## NOTE: Custom Theme (for now)

+Currently I have a fork of [fniessen's Emacs Leuven theme,] with centaur-tabs and doom-modeline support added.
+I've opened up a pull request, but for now you can just download [my fork] and put it into ~/.emacs.d/- if you choose not to, just comment out the custom path for leuven and uncomment
+\(use-package leuven-theme\).